-Everyone knows that spinach is good for humans (especially Popeye), but can your little hamster eat it too?
-Of course they can!
-After all, it’s spinach — it’s good for everything.
+Everyone knows that spinach is good for humans, but can your little hamster eat this veggie too?
+Yes, hamsters can eat spinach!

-However, that doesn’t mean you can just dump a tub of baby greens into your hamster’s cage and walk away.
-There are definite dos and don’ts involved, which we cover in more detail.
+However, that doesn’t mean you can just dump a tub of baby spinach into your hamster’s cage and walk away.
+There are definite do’s and don’ts involved, so read on!

 Can Hamsters Eat Spinach?